 git diff, maybe refine the output with advanced options, then

 git add the files and finally

-the changes.
-Make a couple of typos on the way and this adds up to about 30 keystrokes.
-The efficient developer in you starts to ask isn't there a better way?
+git commit the changes.
+Make a couple of typos on the way, and the keystrokes add up.
+The efficient developer in you asks: isn't there a better way?

-Microsoft has treated us developers with many new tools recently.
-The most important being the TypeScript language, but there’s also an editor called Visual Studio Code.
+Microsoft has treated developers with Visual Studio Code.
 It has a git commit mode so well integrated that it deserves a dedicated article.

 Integrated git mode

 Visual Studio Code solves this problem by providing a simple code editor that includes built-in git integration.

 Visual Studio Code, also known as vscode, provides an informative diff view.
 It shows inline changes well, something that is hard to decipher from the standard

 git diff output.
 Removed and added lines are clearly displayed with green and red indicator colors.
 You can edit the right pane to make last corrections - but make sure you run tests before committing big changes.